mainmatter/playbook/README.md

 # simplabs Playbook

+If you're interested to learn how we work at simplabs you've come to the right place.
-This document describes how we work.
-All of it is based on patterns and values that we discovered and defined over years of working with clients on all kinds of projects and that we have found to result in smooth execution and great output.
+Our process is based on patterns and values that we aquired and defined throughout years of working with clients on a variety of projects.
+We have found our method to result in smooth execution and great output.

 ## [Project Procedure](./project-procedure)

-The [Project Procedure document](./project-procedure) describes how we approach new projects and work with clients.
-We target a smooth start with minimal overhead and encourage our clients to take on an active role.
+The document [Project Procedure](./project-procedure) describes how we approach new projects and work with clients.
+We aim for a smooth start encouraging our clients to take on an active role.

 ## [Development Process](./development-process)

-The [Development Process document](./development-process) describes how we prepare and run iterations (referred to as _"sprints"_ elsewhere but we think that term implies practices we want to avoid and therefore don't use it).
-We make sure all project stakeholders get heard and contribute to an iteration and every task is well understood, clearly scoped and assessed for hidden risk before it gets planned.
+The document [Development Process](./development-process) specifies on how we prepare and run iterations (commonly known as _"sprints"_ , we made a conscious decision to avoid this term because it implies undesirable practices).
+We ensure all project stakeholders are being listened to and are involved in every iteration.
+Like this every task is well understood, clearly scoped and assessed for hidden risk before we get into planning.

 Copyright © 2015-2019 simplabs GmbH (http://simplabs.com); released under the
 Attribution NonCommercial ShareAlike 3.0 Unported license.